dart-archive/jnigen/jnigen/README.md

 ### Generated bindings
 Generated bindings will consist of 2 parts - C bindings which call JNI, and Dart bindings which call C bindings.
 The generated bindings will depend on `package:jni` for instantiating / obtaining a JVM instance.

-The following properties must be specified in yaml.

-* `c_root`: root folder to write generated C bindings.
-* `dart_root`: root folder to write generated Dart bindings (see below).
-* `library_name`: specifies name of the generated library in CMakeFiles.txt.

 The generated C file has to be linked to JNI libraries.
 Therefore a CMake configuration is always generated which builds the generated code as shared library.
 The `_init.dart` in generated dart code loads the library on first time a method is accessed.
 On dart standalone, it will be loaded from the same directory specified in `Jni.spawn` call.

 ## Examples